NIHCA Criteria for Training Grants

 - Minimum individual grant given is £150; maximum grant is £4000.00 for academic courses (or 2 units of CPE)

-- Prior to undertaking any training for which a grant may be requested a written application must be with the Director of Training as early as possible, and normally no later than one month before start of training (see NIHCA Grant application form opposite)
+- Prior to undertaking any training for which a grant is being requested, the written application must be with the Director of Training as early as possible, and normally no later than one month before start of training (see NIHCA Grant application form opposite)

 - If a course is not completed, a proportion of the grant may have to be returned to NIHCA